rui-batista/SAML.PoC/README.md

 This project is a collection of *proof of concept* implementations of SSO with SAML protocols for various versions of .NET frameworks.

-The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc).
+1. The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc) and the ITfoxtec samples.
 For this inplementation, project SAML.PoC.IdP plays the role of a (very) simple IdP (Identity Provider) and project SAML.PoC.SP1 the role of a basic .NET MVC service provider.

-WIP: The second implementation uses Keycloak as Identity Provider, and the project SAML.PoC.SP2 as a .NET MVC Service Provider.
+2. WIP: The second implementation uses Keycloak as Identity Provider, and the project SAML.PoC.SP2 as a .NET MVC Service Provider.

-TODO: The third implmentation will use WIF (Windows Identity Foundation) to implmement SAML.
+3. TODO: The third implmentation will use WIF (Windows Identity Foundation) to implmement SAML.

-TODO: The fourth implmentation will use OWIN (Open Web Interface for .NET) to implement SAML.
+4. TODO: The fourth implmentation will use OWIN (Open Web Interface for .NET) to implement SAML.

 This is a Work in Progress that will be updated as I work trough the planned implementations.
 I will try to document all configurations and problems found.

 # Getting started

-<p>To get the first PoC started, both the SAML.PoC.IdP and SAML.PoC.SP1 must be running at the same time.</p>
+To get the first PoC started, both the SAML.PoC.IdP and SAML.PoC.SP1 must be running at the same time.

-In Visual Studio, right-click the solution, select the *Set Startup Projects...* option, then check the *Multiple startup projects* bullet and select start in both SAML.PoC.IdP and SAML.PoC.SP1 projects.
+1. In Visual Studio, right-click the solution, select the *Set Startup Projects...* option, then check the *Multiple startup projects* bullet and select start in both SAML.PoC.IdP and SAML.PoC.SP1 projects.
 Some pop-ups will prompt you about the SSL and certificate installation and the default browser should open with the index page of both started projects.
+Pay attention to runtime ports for each project, they are hard-coded in appsettings.json and can differ from the original.
+2. Follow the SP1 index page instructions to authenticate.

 # Reference notes